History of Native Americans in the United States: World War II

 Some 44,000 Native Americans served in the United States military during World War II: at the time, one-third of all able-bodied Indian men from 18 to 50 years of age.
-The entry of young men into the United States military during World War II has been described as the first large-scale exodus of indigenous peoples from the reservations.
+The entry of young men into the United States military during World War II has been described as the first large-scale exodus of Indigenous peoples from the reservations.
 It involved more people than any migration since the removals from areas east of the Mississippi River of the early 19th century.

-The men's service with the US military in the international conflict was a turning point in Native American history.
+The men's service with the U.S. military in the international conflict was a turning point in Native American history.
 The overwhelming majority of Native Americans welcomed the opportunity to serve; they had a voluntary enlistment rate that was 40% higher than those who were drafted.
 War Department officials said that if the entire population had enlisted in the same proportion as the Native Americans, the response would have rendered the draft unnecessary.

 Their fellow soldiers often held them in high esteem, in part since the legend of the tough Native American warrior had become a part of the fabric of American historical legend.
 White servicemen sometimes showed a lighthearted respect toward Native American comrades by calling them "chief".
 Native American cultures were profoundly changed after their young men returned home, because of their wide contact with the world outside of the reservation system.
 "The war", said the U.S. Indian Commissioner in 1945, "caused the greatest disruption of Native life since the beginning of the reservation era", affecting the habits, views, and economic well-being of tribal members.

 The most significant of these changes was the opportunity—as a result of wartime labor shortages—to find well-paying work in cities.
 After the war many Native Americans relocated to urban areas, particularly on the West Coast with the buildup of the defense industry.
 In the 1950s the federal government had a relocation policy encouraging them to do so because of economic opportunity in cities.
 But Native Americans struggled with discrimination and the great cultural changes in leaving their reservations behind.

 There were also losses as a result of the war.
 For instance, a total of 1,200 Pueblo men served in World War II; only about half came home alive.
 In addition many more Navajo served as Code talkers for the military in the Pacific.
 The code they made, although cryptologically very simple, was never cracked by the Japanese.